Gregory Karotemprel: Biography

-Mar Gregory Karotemprel was born on 6 May 1933 at Chemmalamattam in Kottayam district.
+Mar Gregory Karotemprel was born at Chemmalamattam in Kottayam district on 6 May 1933.
 He joined the Carmelites of Mary Immaculate congregation and made his first profession on 8 December 1955 at Mannanam.
 He did his philosophical and theological studies at Dharmaram Vidya Kshethram, Bangalore.
 He was ordained priest on 17 May 1963.
 He was elected as the Provincial of the S.H.
 Province of the CMI congregation in 1978.
-While serving as the Provincial, he was appointed as the bishop of Rajkot.
+While serving as the Provincial, he was appointed bishop of Rajkot.
 His consecration and installation as bishop took place on 24 April 1983.
+He is known for restoring crowning ceremony in the sacrament of matrimony in Syro-Malabar Church, which took place on 6 January 2014 at St. Mary’s Major Archiepiscopal Church, Arakuzha.

+Karotemprel died in Rajkot, Gujarat, on 19 July 2026, at the age of 93.